wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 This is the trickiest one to broach out of the three, but is useful for pretty much every dashboard you will create.
 Much like with our car dashboard - we want to know when something is failing, especially if we might have something we can do about it or measures to take to minimise the impact of the damage.

-No one likes to think about failure, but no one is going to be more aware of the ways it may fail than the experts of the domain.
-Much like a car manufacturer, who designed and built the car you are driving, have thought about the failures a car may have and put in alerts around that, those working directly with or a domain or that have thought of an initiative will probably have a better idea of possible failures.
+No one likes to think about failure, but no one is going to be more aware of the ways the focus of your attention may fail than the experts of the domain.
+Much like the car manufacturer who designed and built the car you are driving have thought about the failures a car may have and put in alerts around that, those working directly with or a domain / system or that have thought of an initiative will probably have a better idea of possible failures.

 **Execution dashboards (operations/development)**